top of page

 Earth is cold, wet, heavy, & stable.

-Since the doshas are treated with opposite actions, it is especially important during the summer months that Pitta remains cool, calm, and peaceful and uses the qualities of coolness, heaviness, and dryness to help stay in balance.
-Good food choices for this season are the sweet, bitter, and astringent tastes.
+Since the doshas are treated with opposite actions, it is essential during the summer months that Pitta remains cool, calm, and peaceful and uses the qualities of coolness, heaviness, and dryness to help stay in balance.
+Good food choices for this season are sweet, bitter, and astringent tastes.
 Use cooling spices like fennel, coriander, cumin, tarragon, and mint.
 Eat sweet summer fruits, including apricots, peaches, sweet berries, and melons, along with milk, cottage cheese, rice, beans, and vegetables like broccoli, cauliflower, cucumber, summer squashes, kale, and lettuces.

 Asana practice should be done early in the morning and include poses that promote coolness, ease, and lightness while releasing heat in the small intestine, central abdomen, and liver.
-All inversions, standing, and seated twists and forward bends are specifically recommended.
+All inversions, standing and seated twists, and forward bends are specifically recommended.
 Pranayama should be cooling.
 Exhaling through the mouth occasionally releases heat.
 Supine Ujjayi, Shitali, Left Nostril Breathing, and Bhramari are best.

-139 views0 comments
+26 views0 comments

 Recent Posts